 Working group meetings

-The first meeting of the stakeholder working group was held on 18 February 2021 the second meeting on 17 March 2021; and the third meeting on 13 May 2021; and the fourth meeting on 4 August 2021.
+The first meeting of the stakeholder working group was held on 18 February 2021; the second meeting on 17 March 2021; the third meeting on 13 May 2021; and the fourth meeting on 4 August 2021.
 No further meetings have been scheduled at present.
 Working group papers and minutes of meetings are listed under the Documents section on this page.

 - Anita Stewart, Scottish Government (Chair)